mike-lischke/antlr4-graps/api.md

 > `function AntlrLanguageSupport.getCodeCompletionCandidates(fileName, column, row)`
 >
 > Returns an array of `SymbolInfo` objects which represent symbols that are possible input at the given input position.
+You should have called `setText()` at least once before calling this method in order to have internal state set up properly.
 >
-> Note: the code completion implementation is still in experimental status, so expect problems there.
-Use it with small grammars only.
+> Note: the code completion implementation is still in incomplete state, so expect problems there (especially slowness with big grammars).
+>
+> Does nothing if the grammar with the given file name hasn't been loaded yet.

 -----

 > `function AntlrLanguageSupport.getDiagnostics(fileName: string)`
 >
 > Returns a list of diagnostic records (e.g. syntax errors) for the given file as an array of `DiagnosticEntry` objects.
 The diagnostics are produced by 2 sources.
 One is the backend itself, which can check for syntax errors, duplicate or missing symbols and simimlar problems.
-Once a generation run was triggered the internal diagnostics list is dismissed and instead all issues reported by the ANTLR jar are collected.
+Once a generation run was triggered the internal diagnostics list is dismissed and instead all issues reported by the ANTLR4 jar are collected.
 This allows for basic issue reporting while editing (which shouldn't constantly generate parser files) and full info after generation (e.g. on save of a document).
 Should there be a problem with running generation (or the user doesn't want that) there is at least some diagnostic info.

 -----